Latest updates - last updated 30 August 2023

-- staff taking data with them when they leave an organisation; security breaches or hacks of computer systems; and
+- staff taking personal information with them when they leave an organisation; security breaches or hacks of computer systems; and

-- personal data being sent to the wrong person by mistake.
+- personal information being sent to the wrong person by mistake.

 Some common types of risk are identify theft, discrimination and reputational damage to the people whose data has been breached.